 Anaconda Server CLI¶

-The Anaconda Server CLI is used by both users and administrators to do the following:
+The Anaconda Server command line interface (CLI) is a tool that can be used to do the following:

 Install packages from private or authenticated channels